sematic-ai/sematic/docs/execution-modes.md

 your Kubernetes cluster.
 In the future, we will also surface CPU, memory, and ephemeral storage requirements.

+Note that the corresponding instances need to have been provisioned in your Sematic cluster ahead of time.

 ### Dependency packaging

 When Sematic submits Kubernetes jobs, it needs to package all your dependencies